Dr Emma Buxton-Namisnyk

 Australian Institute of Criminology (2023-2026) - Examining service system responses to domestic and family violence: A 12 year study of domestic violence homicide review cases in New South Wales (Lead Chief Investigator)

-NSW Government (Department of Communities and Justice) (2023-2026) - Development of a Common Approach to Risk Assessment and Safety for NSW (Lead Chief Investigator)
+NSW Government (Department of Communities and Justice) (2023-2024) - Development of the Common Approach to Risk Assessment and Safety (CARAS) Framework for NSW (the first whole of community response to victim-survivors of domestic and family violence in NSW) (Lead Chief Investigator)

 ANZSOC Early Career Research Award 2021 for best early career research publication in Criminology